ScaxCodes/ScaxCodes/README.md

 # Hey there, I'm Axel! 👋

 Welcome to my GitHub profile.
-I'm a coffee enthusiast with a newfound passion for coding.
+I'm a coffee enthusiast with a passion for coding.

 ## 🧑‍💻 What I'm Up To